-Los Angeles was the center weekly news imageof the Space Force universe last week, as the Space Industry Days conference sponsored by the Armed Forces Communication & Electronics Association (AFCEA) brought much of the Space Systems Command top brass and industry leaders together.
+Los Angeles was the center of the Space Force universe last week, as the Space Industry Days conference sponsored by the Armed Forces Communication & Electronics Association (AFCEA) brought much of the Space Systems Command top brass and industry leaders together.
 Various speakers provided insight, announcements, information and even speculation about the future of the USSF naturally especially with regard to private-sector innovation.
 Read on for the latest in present and future in this week’s Space Force news…

 SSC to contract $4.7 billion for missile-warning satellites